 - Try to eat a balanced diet containing high-fibre foods such as wholemeal and wholegrain breads and cereals, fruit and vegetables, brown rice and wholemeal pasta.
 If you are not used to a high-fibre diet, it may be best to increase the amount of fibre you eat gradually.

 - Keeping your body active will help you to keep your digestive system moving, so try to take some regular daily exercise.

-- You may wish to include some foods that contain sorbitol in your diet.
+- You may wish to include some foods in your diet that contain sorbitol.
 Sorbitol is a naturally occurring sugar.
 It is not digested very well and draws water into your bowel which has an effect of softening stools.
 Fruits (and their juices) that have a high sorbitol content include apples, apricots, gooseberries, grapes (and raisins), peaches, pears, plums, prunes, raspberries and strawberries.